Ararat railway station

-Ararat railway station is located on the Ararat and Western standard gauge lines in Victoria, Australia.
-It serves the town of Ararat, and opened on 7 April 1875.
+Ararat railway station is a railway station on the Western standard gauge line and is the terminus for V/Line services on the Ararat line.
+It serves the town of Ararat, in Victoria, Australia.
+Ararat is a ground-level staffed station, featuring two platforms: platform 1 a side platform and platform 2 a bay platform.
+The station opened on 7 April 1875, with the current station provided in 2004.
+The station originally closed on 27 May 1994, but the station later reopened on 11 July 2004.

 The station is the terminus of the broad gauge line from Southern Cross in Melbourne; and the junction for the Western standard gauge line to Adelaide, the standard gauge line to Maryborough via Avoca, and the Portland line.

 Ararat is served by a passenger service operated by V/Line to Melbourne, and Journey Beyond's The Overland passenger service to Adelaide.